 As will be shown in Chapter 4, similar processes that represent these three stages are further explored through the use of novel stimulated recall methods that The Six Tones developed.
 It is a way in which we have been allowed to initiate complex exercises of subject formation, analysis and intersubjective learning.
 In short, it is a process in which the members of the group are allowed to reflect on the activities through which the music is created.
 These activities may also be traced to cultural, social or even political aspects of the roles each musician occupies, the main purpose of which has been to decolonize the development of the ensemble’s music as well as the knowledge produced within the group.
 The objective was to encourage discourses and narratives that make it possible to approach everything from the tiniest musical materials to the overall shape or form of the performances and to process new knowledge.
 At best, this allows the artistic process to be more even, power structures less prominent, and relations more equal.

 The actual status of subjectivity and the idea of a fixed identity as an inner essence that shapes actions and possibilities in the world has been questioned many times (Frisk, 2013), but the interaction between a subject and the knowledge it possesses vis-à-vis the contexts in which it operates is an important factor in all ensemble practices.
-Such an identity may first be seen to be at odds with a common view of the artist’s subjective self, key to the highly valued personality of the contemporary musician whose inner core is the stability of their expressive power.
+Such an identity may first be seen to be at odds with a common view of the subjective self of the contemporary musician’s highly valued personality whose inner core is the stability of their expressive power.
 But through analyses of intercultural collaboration, in this book we argue that the subjectivity of a decolonized musician is constantly negotiated through listening (knowledge), writing (embodying) and self-reflection (restructuring).

 This process is referred to by Foucault (1997) as the techniques of the self, which may allow for rethinking subjectively organised and acquired power, and he specifically posed the question, “How should one ‘govern oneself’ by performing actions in which one is oneself the objective of those actions, the domain in which they are brought to bear, the instrument they employ, and the subject that acts?” (p.
 87).